Historical ticket collection

 Occasionally old tickets which were issued for travel either to or from Culham come to light.
 We are fortunate enough to have been able to form a small collection which is on view at the station and is featured here with a short description of each ticket.

-This undated ticket is for 3rd Class ticket travel between Culham and Oxford at the Government agreed rate.This type of ticket was for use by personnel on military service and would have had a large GR printed on left portion.
+This undated ticket is for Third Class travel between Culham and Oxford at the Government agreed rate.This type of ticket was for use by personnel on military service and would have had a large GR printed on left portion.
 Possibly dating from around the 1940's but old ticket stock was still being used up several decades later.

 19th April 1898